Working and job-seeking abroad

 Working in the EU

-• after your return to Finland, have worked in Finland for at least four weeks or run a business in Finland for at least four months immediately before becoming unemployed, and
+- after your return to Finland, have accumulated in Finland for at least one employment requirement month or run a business in Finland for at least four months immediately before becoming unemployed, and

 Working in the Nordic countries